Big data and acute leukemia – Use of big data to improve outcomes #bigdataforbloodcancer

-ALAN is involved in HARMONY and is representing the views of AML and ALL patient organisations: use of BigData to improve outcomes
+ALAN is involved in HARMONY and is representing the views of AML, ALL and APL patient organisations, patients and families.

 Background to project